pgailinas/videoqa-representation-comparison/docs/Project_Directory_Structure.md

 ## Google Drive Project Structure

-Google Drive stores the persistent datasets and generated artifacts created during notebook execution.
-Large benchmark video archives, trained models, learned representations, prediction artifacts, and evaluation outputs are intentionally stored outside the GitHub repository.
+Google Drive provides optional persistent storage for local copies of the public tutorial archives and for experiment artifacts generated during notebook execution.
+While the public tutorial downloads the required archives from the project's Hugging Face dataset repository when necessary, Google Drive may be used to cache those archives locally and to preserve generated outputs between notebook sessions.

 The current Google Drive project root is: